 - Billback rates: With Billback pricing, credit card merchants charge a flat, sometimes-discounted rate on all transactions up front.
 At the end of the month, they tack on surcharges for any transactions that didn’t qualify for the lower rate.
 This system is misleading and confusing.
 You’re basically guaranteed to pay more than the lowest “qualified” rate they quote up front, and the separate line items can make it difficult to work out the effective charge on each transaction.

-- Lots of unnecessary fees: Merchant credit card processing fees can add up to an aggravating expense.
+- Lots of unnecessary fees: Fees related to merchant services can add up to an aggravating expense.
 PCI compliance fees, penalties for not submitting a self-assessment questionnaire, next-day funding fees and inflated AVS fees are a few examples of unwarranted charges that look legitimate but just pad the Merchant Account Provider’s bottom line.

 Spot unethical fees in your statements.
-Download the free Merchant Service Provider Assessment!
+Download the free Merchant Services Assessment!

-Interested in learning more about merchant credit card processing and merchant terminals?
+Interested in learning more about merchant services and merchant terminals?
 Browse the free information throughout our site or contact us to discuss your company's specific needs.